 On May 10, 2013, the Authority transferred the Taylor Hotel property to a joint venture the Authority has in partnership with Brian Wishneff and Associates.
 This partnership was created to facilitate the rehabilitation of the Taylor Hotel structure using a combination of historic tax credits, Community Development Block Grants, public and private funding, and loans guaranteed by the Authority.
 The transfer of the deed for the Taylor Hotel represented the Authority's initial investment in the joint venture.
-The Authority has invested \$1,572,084 and \$1,319,860 in the joint venture as of December 31, 2014 and 2013, respectively.
+The Authority has invested \$1,590,627 and \$1,572,084 in the joint venture as of December 31, 2015 and 2014, respectively.

 The joint venture owes the Authority promissory notes of \$200,000 and \$125,000 to be paid back in full by May 8, 2018 and February 10, 2024, respectively, as shown in Note 3.
-Interest revenue recognized from these notes totaled \$6,419 for the year ended June 30, 2014.
+Interest revenue recognized from these notes totaled \$9,386 and \$6,419 for the years ended June 30, 2015 and 2014, respectively.

-The Authority is entitled to a portion of the joint venture's income, which is reported for the years ended December 31, 2013 and 2012.
-The Authority's share of the joint venture's net loss of \$2,004 for the year ended December 31, 2013 included \$963 in interest expense attributable to the notes payable to the Authority described in Note 3.
+The Authority is entitled to a portion of the joint venture's income, which is reported for the years ended December 31, 2014 and 2013.
+The Authority's share of the joint venture's net loss of \$16,727 and \$2,004 for the years ended December 31, 2014 and 2013, respectively included \$3,908 and \$963 in interest expense attributable to the notes payable to the Authority described in Note 3.

-The Authority has also guaranteed loans owed by the joint venture totaling \$2,308,000.
+The Authority has also entered into a conditional grant agreement for certain loans owed by the joint venture totaling \$2,308,000, under which the Authority would be responsible for 50% of all principal, interest, and other amounts outstanding in the event the joint venture defaults.
 These loans are not represented on the Authority's Statements of Net Position.
 Separate financial statements of the joint venture are not available.